aksommerville/wishbone/README.md

 - [ ] Gameover modal and fancy cutscenes.
 - [x] Dialogue.
 - [x] Combat.
-- [ ] Consequences for killing a foe: Prize, stats, flags.
+- [ ] Consequences for killing a foe: Prize, stats, flags. <-- really need a way to heal within the castle.
+If not prize hearts, something else.
 - [ ] More monsters.
-- [ ] Proper maps.
+- [x] Proper maps.
 - [x] Indicate the teleport spell, where you start.
 - [x] Splash effect. (eg vault or slingshot into the sea)
 - [ ] Lockpick: Unmistakable warning flash at say 5 seconds?
 It's easy to miss the countdown.
 - [ ] Still missing a lot of sounds, and the existing ones could stand some review.
 - - Stompbox, begin dialogue, spell stroke, teleport.
-- [ ] Can we detect soft-locking when you're on an island without a wishbone?
+- [x] Can we detect soft-locking when you're on an island without a wishbone? ...no need
 - [ ] Dot faces for slingshot flight.
 Using the generic idle face now.
 - [ ] Lots can be prettied up, if there's time.